 If you were a Paintbox shade, which one would you be and why?

 Daffodil Yellow.
 It’s such a cosy happy colour, like sunshine coming in a kitchen window in the late morning.

 Knitting or crochet, which is more fun?

 I love both crafts!
 I think crochet is more ‘free’.
 I can change my mind halfway through and it’s fine.
-I think colorwork is easier and cleaner with knitting.
+I think colourwork is easier and cleaner with knitting.
 So it really just depends on what the mood strikes!

-What are your favorite yarns?
+What are your favourite yarns?

 What's your top tip for beginner knitters and crocheters?

 Follow written instructions before visual ones.
 In other words, before you launch in and watch hours of youtube tutorials, try knitting or crochet on your own first.
 I think you get a better feel for the craft this way.
 I ended up doing some pretty bizarre things before I found out “how you’re supposed to do it”.
 But this ended up being really great in the end as I actually ended up incorporating some of these early “mistakes” into my later designs.
 I found ways to repurpose.
 I think that’s how a lot of innovation comes along.